 Come inside the east lobby, turn to the right and enter the Norlin Commons.

-The Norlin Commons, opened for service on July 6, 2009, is a joint project of the University Libraries and the Office of Information Technology (OIT).
+The Norlin Commons is a joint project of the University Libraries and the Office of Information Technology (OIT).
 The Commons integrates technology in a flexible innovative design.
 The blending of OIT and the Libraries gives students seamless access to information sources and productivity tools.
 Through the merging of content, technology, and services the 24/5+ space enables the full continuum of student learning and discovery and greatly expands student study areas.